Profits in Space?

 Lord Martin Rees

-President of Royal Society, Astronomer Royal, Master of Trinity College, University of Cambridge, United Kingdom
+Astronomer Royal and Fellow, Trinity College, University of Cambridge, United Kingdom

 Richard L. Gelfond